Psychology Degrees with a Focus in Applied Behavior Analysis

 Sponsored Content

-Master’s degrees (MA or MS) in applied behavior analysis meet the educational requirements to practice independently as an applied behavior analyst and pursue the Board Certified Behavior Analyst (BCBA®) certification through the Behavior Analyst Certification Board (BACB).
-The BCBA® has become a common requirement for state licensure, insurance reimbursement under autism insurance mandate laws, and among many employers.
+Master’s-level programs in psychology with an ABA focus can meet the educational requirements for the Board Certified Behavior Analyst (BCBA) credential, provided the program covers the BACB’s required content areas.
+The BCBA has become a common requirement for state licensure, insurance reimbursement under autism mandate laws, and among many employers in the field.

 Admission Requirements